 Advertisement

 Make this espresso martini cheesecake for a dinner party dessert, then check out our Baileys cheesecake, chocolate cheesecake, no-bake cheesecake, chocolate orange cheesecake and more cheesecake recipes.
-We also have plenty more coffee desserts for you to try.
+We also have plenty more coffee desserts for you to try, and also try our espresso martini cake pops for another fun twist on this classic flavour combination.

 • 600g soft cheese